-Sempervivum will tolerate frost but don’t love heat.
-Echeveria don’t mind the heat, but can’t handle freezing temperatures.
+Sempervivum will tolerate frost, snow and ice but don't love heat.
+Echeveria don't mind some heat, but definitely can't handle extended freezing temperatures.

 Interestingly, both Echeverias and Sempervivums will thrive during spring and fall when temperatures are more temperate.
 This tends to be true with most succulent species.

 Extreme heat and extreme cold will cause most succulents to go into survival mode (aka… dormancy) until things get back to a more tolerable temperature.